Respiratory Care Bachelor's Degree

 Approximately 40 students will be admitted to the fully online program.
 Approximately 2 upper division classes per term.
 Instruction facilitated online with regular synchronous web-conference meetings throughout the program.
 Expected completion May 2023.Calendar

-The Bachelor of Science in Respiratory Care Program at Skyline College (Program Number: 510016) is undergoing Provisional Accreditation of a Degree Advancement (DA) Additional Track through the Commission on Accreditation for Respiratory Care (CoARC).
-CoARC has authorized the Approval of Intent to establish the BS Degree Advancement Respiratory Care Program at Skyline College located in San Bruno, CA effective as of July 30, 2019.
-A Self-evaluation will be submitted February 2020 with an On-Site evaluation to occur after.
+The Bachelor of Science in Respiratory Care Program at Skyline College (Program Number: 510016) holds Provisional Accreditation of a Degree Advancement (DA) Additional Track through the Commission on Accreditation for Respiratory Care (CoARC).

 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.